Ekman/home-assistant-hiveos/README.md

 ## Configuration

+Follow these steps to configure the integration:

-Navigate to `Settings -> Devices & Services -> Integrations`.
-Click `+ Add Integration`, find and configure HiveOS.
-You will need to provide a personal API token to the integration, which you can create [here](https://id.hiveon.com/auth/realms/id/account/sessions).
+1. Navigate to `Settings -> Devices & Services -> Integrations`.
+2. Click `+ Add Integration`.
+3. Find **HiveOS**.
+4. [Generate a personal API token](https://id.hiveon.com/auth/realms/id/account/sessions) and provide it to the integration.

 ## Versioning